-- Consider credit proposals for approval on the recommendation of the Management Credit Committee (MCC). - Recommend to the Board assignment of credit approval authority limits on the recommendation of the MCC. - Review the Credit Policy Guidelines of the Bank as and when required by the dictates of the market and/or the corporate - Approve credit facility requests above the limits set for Management, within limits defined by the Bank's credit policy and within the statutory requirements set by the regulatory/supervisory authorities. - Review periodic credit portfolio reports and assess portfolio performance. - Ensure compliance with the Bank's Credit Policies and statutory requirements prescribed by the regulatory/supervisory authorities. - Recommend credit facility requests above the Committee's limit to the Board. - Review and recommend to the Board for approval/ratification Management proposals on full and final settlements on non performing loans. - Review and approve the restructure of credit facilities in line with the Credit Policy Guidelines. - Review and approve credit proposals in line with the Bank's Risk Policy Guidelines. - Review and recommend to the Board for approval proposals on write-offs. - · Periodic review of the recovery process to ensure compliance with the Bank's recovery policies, applicable laws and - To perform any other duties assigned by the Board from time to time.
+- · Consider credit proposals for approval on the recommendation of the Management Credit Committee (MCC). - Recommend to the Board assignment of credit approval authority limits on the recommendation of the MCC. - · Review the Credit Policy Guidelines of the Bank as and when required by the dictates of the market and/or the - Approve credit facility requests above the limits set for Management, within limits defined by the Bank's credit policy and within the statutory requirements set by the regulatory/supervisory authorities. - Review periodic credit portfolio reports and assess portfolio performance. - Ensure compliance with the Bank's Credit Policies and statutory requirements prescribed by the regulatory/supervisory authorities. - Recommend credit facility requests above the Committee's limit to the Board. - Review and recommend to the Board for approval/ratification Management proposals on full and final settlements on non performing loans. - Review and approve the restructure of credit facilities in line with the Credit Policy Guidelines. - Review and approve credit proposals in line with the Bank's Risk Policy Guidelines. - Review and recommend to the Board for approval proposals on write-offs. - · Periodic review of the recovery process to ensure compliance with the Bank's recovery policies, applicable laws and - To perform any other duties assigned by the Board from time to time.

 1 Dr. (Mrs) Omolara Akanji Chairman

-2 Mr. Rasheed Kolarinwa Member
+2 Mr. Olaitan Kajero Member

-3 Mr. Olaitan Kajero Member
+3 Mr. Michael Ajukwu Member

-4 Mr. Michael Jituboh Member
+4 Mr. Abubakar Suleiman Member

-5 Mr. Yemi Adeola Member
+5 Mr. Grama Narasimhan Member

-6 Mr. Kayode Lawal Member
+6 Mr. Yemi Odubiyi Member

-7 Mr. Grama Narasimhan Member
+7 Mr. Emmanuel Emefienim Member